salsc/frontend-game/README.md

 ### Installation Instructions
 Fork and clone this repository.
 Open Index.html in browser.
 ### Unsolved Problems
-Number of adjacent squares with mines is not working for last row and last column.
+~~Number of adjacent squares with mines is not working for last row and last column.~~ No issues currently.
 ### Future Improvements
 +Allow player to flag square as presumed mined, disallow activation of that square.
 +If the player has flagged a number of adjacent squares equal to the number revealed in a non-mined square, allow reveal of all adjacent squares that are not flagged upon event.